bendardenne/medor/README.md

 ## TODO

 ### Features
-* Zsh autocompletion
-* CLI to Show linked repo of projects
+* CLI to show linked repo of projects
 * Inactivity detection: pause on sleep / suspend, possibly based on input inactivity.
 * Show commits in reports
 * Warnings when stopped on a weekday during work hours?